-Configure Network Time Protocol (NTP) settings - Riverbed recommends that you synchronize the SteelHead to an NTP server of your choice.
+• Configure Network Time Protocol (NTP) settings - We recommend that you synchronize the SteelHead to an NTP server of your choice.
 By default, the appliance uses the Riverbed-provided NTP server.
 Time is a critical function for the SteelHead and other network devices.
 Networks rely on accurate time determination for managing, securing, planning, and debugging.
 Tampering with time sources or posing as a rogue time server can lead to critical issues such as network authentication, or less critical issues such as conflicting log message time stamps.

-RiOS 8.0 or later supports MD5-based NTP authentication at the CLI, and RiOS 8.5 or later supports both MD5-based and SHA-based NTP authentication on the CLI and Management Console.
+RiOS 8.0 and later support MD5-based NTP authentication at the CLI, and RiOS 8.5 and later support both MD5-based and SHA-based NTP authentication on the CLI and Management Console.

-Disable any interfaces not in use - Be sure to disable any interfaces that are not being used.
+• Disable any interfaces not in use - Be sure to disable any interfaces that are not being used.
 Examples include the Auxiliary interface and any unused in-path interfaces.